MAteRialMOdelingToolbox/Marmot/doc/modules.md

 \page modules Modules

-- \subpage mechanicscore
+You may find the modules available in marmot here.

-- \subpage finiteelementcore
+- \subpage core
 - \subpage materials
 - \subpage elements